-Most sectors now provide for foreign investment under the automatic route10.
+Most sectors now provide for foreign investment under the automatic route.
 Any investment under this route does not require any prior Government approval specifically for the foreign investment.
 However, sector specific approvals for investment may still be required.

-Government/Approval route
+Government / Approval route

-Prior Government approval11 is required in the following:
+Prior Government approval is required in the following:

-- (i) for investment in sectors which fall within the approval route (such as terrestrial broadcasting FM (FM Radio), print media, satellites establishment and operation, and private security agencies); - (ii) where the investment sought to be made is in excess of the sectoral cap specified under the automatic route or where as a result of the investment the aggregate of foreign investment limit permitted under the automatic route will be exceeded12; - (iii) where the investment does not comply with the requirements/conditions for investment under the automatic route; and/or - (iv) where shares/permitted equity instruments are being acquired or purchased by a non-resident for non-cash consideration, except in the following cases: - (a) an Indian subsidiary which is wholly owned by a non-resident entity and whichoperates in a sector in which 100% FDI is permitted without any conditions can issue shares (up to a maximum of 5% of its authorised capital or USD 500,000 whichever is less) to the overseas parent company against the pre-incorporation expenses; - (b) an Indian company engaged in a sector in which FDI is permitted under the automatic route can issue
+- (i) for investment in sectors which fall within the approval route (such as terrestrial broadcasting FM (FM Radio), print media, and private security agencies); - (ii) where the investment sought to be made is in excess of the sectoral cap specified under the automatic route or where as a result of the investment the aggregate of foreign investment limit permitted under the automatic route will be exceeded; - (iii) where the investment does not comply with the requirements/conditions for investment under the automatic route; and/or - (iv) where shares/permitted equity instruments are being acquired or purchased by a nonresident for non-cash consideration, except in the following cases: - (a) an Indian subsidiary which is wholly owned by a non-resident entity and which operates in a sector in which 100% FDI is permitted without any conditions can issue shares (up to a maximum of 5% of its authorised capital or USD 500,000 whichever is less) to the overseas parent company against the pre-incorporation expenses; - (b) an Indian company engaged in a sector in which FDI is permitted under the automatic route can issue shares against a swap of equity instruments of an Indian company or equity capital of a foreign company or import of capital goods/machinery/equipment (excluding second hand machinery); and - (c) an Indian company may issue shares to a person resident outside India against any funds payable by the Indian company to the person resident outside India and the remittance of which is permitted under FEMA and any rules or regulations framed under FEMA.

-10 Sectors under the automatic route include - manufacturing, agriculture & animal husbandry, mining, broadcasting carriage services, cable networks, airports, non-scheduled air transport services, construction-development projects, cash & carry wholesale trading, E-commerce, single brand retail trading, duty free shops, telecom services and railway infrastructure.
+Sectors under the automatic route include - manufacturing, agriculture & animal husbandry, mining, broadcasting carriage services, cable networks, airports, non-scheduled air transport services, construction-development projects, cash & carry wholesale trading, E-commerce, single brand retail trading, duty free shops, telecom services and railway infrastructure.

-11 Prior to its abolition in May 2017, the relevant authority was the Foreign Investment Promotion Board (FIPB).
+Prior to its abolition in May 2017, the relevant authority was the Foreign Investment Promotion Board (FIPB).
 Post the abolition of the FIPB, the relevant authority to grant approval for foreign investment is the relevant department/ministry which is concerned with the sector in which the relevant Indian company, in which foreign investment is proposed to be made, is engaged.
-In case of applications involving investments from an entity of a Restricted Territory or where the beneficial owner of an investment into India is situated in or isa citizen of any Restricted Territory, DPIIT will identify the relevant department/ministry for processing of such applications.
+In case of applications involving investments from an entity of a Restricted Territory or where the beneficial owner of an investment into India is situated in or is a citizen of any Restricted Territory, DPIIT will identify the relevant department/ministry for processing of such applications.

-12 Certain sectors (such as defence and pharmaceuticals) provide for a specific level of foreign investment under the automatic route, and any investment (either on an individual basis or on an aggregate basis) above this threshold requires Government approval.
+Certain sectors (such as defence, space and pharmaceuticals) provide for a specific level of foreign investment under the automatic route, and any investment (either on an individual basis or on an aggregate basis) above this threshold requires Government approval.